 Future of Science Communication Conference

 How can we connect research and practice in the field of science communication?
 How can science communication help make science more trustworthy?
 And what lessons have we learned on the relationship between science and politics during the Covid-19 pandemic?
-Over 1.000 participants from all over the globe joined two days of high-level panel discussions, workshops, talks and poster sessions to tackle these and more questions together.
+Over 1.000 participants from all over the globe took part in the Future of Science Communication conference.

 Until the end of 2021, you can find out more about current science communication projects and research findings in the #FSCC21 Virtual Poster Exhibition.